Gabaghoulios/Capstone_1/README.md

 * Longest ride taken: 10632022

-Additionally, differences were noted in the habits of annual members and casual users
+Additionally, differences were noted in the habits of annual members and casual users, illustrated by with this graph: